amikos-tech/chromadb-ops/README.md

 #### Configuration

 This command helps you configure Chroma WAL behavior.
+Currently only the purge behavior can be configured.

 **Python:**